For the first time in over a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 When buying an ASUS GPU, there are usually about two or three choices.
 After 2020, these are mainly STRIX or TUF.

-Uniquely designed PC tech always comes with a price premium, especially when it has the ASUS branding on it.
+Uniquely designed PC tech always comes with a price premium, especially with the ASUS branding.

 This liquid-cooled GPU has an MSRP of $1550, about $550 more than the reference card.
 That is a lot of money.